 The fort was given around 1422 to the Serbian Despot Stefan Lazarevics and later it was inherited by his heir, György Brankovics.
-The next owner was János Hunyadi in 1451 and later his son, King Matthew got it.
+The next owner was János Hunyadi in 1451 and later his son, King Matthias Corvinus got it.
 The noblemen of the area assembled in Tokaj in 1458 to aid the freshly elected king against the Hussites.

 Tokaj was given to Szapolyai Imre in 1469.
 It became an important center of the family and it was the place where János Szapolyai was nominated king of Hungary in 1526, after the battle of Mohács.
 The troops of the usurper King Habsburg Ferdinand defeated his army at Tokaj, ruining the walls of the castle.
-Ferdinand gave the castle to Báthory István in 1527 but Szapolyai could take it back next year.
+Ferdinand gave the castle to Báthory István in 1527 but Szapolyai could take it back the next year.
 (Please, note that I use the Eastern name order for Hungarians where family names come first.)

 The castle had exchanged hands several times until 1530.
 Finally, it went to Ferdinand who gave it to Serédi Gáspár who had to beat Szapolyai back many times again.
 Yet, King Szapolyai took it back in 1537 for a short time.
 I think it is very weird what happened next: the two kings agreed in 1538 and decided to own the castle together.
 They split the garrison and paid an equal number of guards.
 In the reality, the Serédy family regarded the castle as theirs and they were in charge instead of the kings.
 They got the captaincy of the castle officially, too, between 1541-1555.

-The Turkish peril was imminent so it was the time when a new bastion was built.
+The Turkish peril was imminent so it was time when a new bastion was built.
 When Serényi Benedek died, his widow, Lady Dobó Zsófia didn’t hand the castle over to Serényi György.
 Instead, the widow and her captain, Németi Ferenc, beat back the Serédi’s assault.
 Némethi managed to become the foster father of the young Serédi István and soon sided with King Szapolyai.
 Némethi went on with the reinforcement of the castle and built further bastions.
 The king sent him 1,000 Hussars and 600 infantrymen, too.

 The army of Emperor Maximilian took the castle by siege in 1565, with the help of his General Lázár Schwendi.
 Némethi died during the siege.
 Here is my article about the life of Némethi:

 The damages were rebuilt soon by captain Jakab Raminger and Tokaj had become one of the most important fortifications of the Habsburgs in Hungary.
 The castle was modernized by Italian military engineers including Francesco del Pozzo, Ottavio Baldigara, and his brother Giulio Baldigara as well as Cristodoro della Stella.
-Their work proceeded very slowly because of the financial hardships and the river had flooded their boat-bridge in 1591.
+Their work proceeded very slowly because of the financial hardships and the river had flooded their boat bridge in 1591.

 The Hajdú soldiers of Prince Bocskai István took Tokaj back from the Habsburgs in 1605 with a one-year-long siege.
 The defenders had to surrender it because they had run out of food.
 After Bocskai’s death, the castle returned to the Habsburgs in 1607 who gave it to Palatine Thurzó György for 71,590 gold Forints.
 The Diet of 1609 ordered the free labor of the peasants of 8 counties for the repairing of the castle.